 - 1. Locate the control board. - 2.
-Unplug both motors

-3. The room may now be pushed in or out as desired.
-Larger rooms may need several people to push.
-Try to keep both sides of the room even.
-When the room is completely in, plug both motors back in to the controller, this applies a brake to the motors and keeps the room locked in position.
+Unplug both motors from control board. - 3.
+The room may now be pushed in or out as desired.
+Larger rooms may require several people to push. - 4.
+Try to keep both sides of the room even. - 5.
+When room is completely in, plug both motors back into the control board.
+This applies the brake for the motors and will keep the room locked in posistion while the unit is traveling down the road.

-DO NOT MOVE THE MOTOR HOME UNLESS THE MOTORS ARE PLUGGED IN.
+DO NOT MOVE THE Motorhome UNLESS THE MOTORS ARE PLUGGED IN.